UD-CISC374/educational-game-design-document-team-5-eric-and-toby/egdd.md

 *What do they need to know prior to trying this game?*

 - Students must be able to use the arrow keys and letter keys on a keyboard.
+- Students must be able to use a computer mouse.
 - Students must be able to define a fraction.

 ## Assessment Measures